4 Kg How Many Grams

 Explanation with Scientific Notation

 For larger or smaller values, scientific notation can simplify the process.
 Remember that 1000 can be expressed as 10³.
-Therefore, the conversion from kilograms to grams can be represented as:
+Because of this, the conversion from kilograms to grams can be represented as:

 x kg = x * 10³ g